bsebesta/portfolio-v2/content/projects/va-health/story.md

 In the wake of these layoffs, we learned that [Amazon had dropped support for HIPPA compliant skills](https://voicebot.ai/2022/12/06/amazon-to-end-support-next-week-for-third-party-healthcare-alexa-skills-with-hippa-requirements/).
 (HIPPA laws are a series of regularly standard that outline the lawful disclosure of protected health information in the United States.)
 Without this support, the project, as we had envisioned it, was terminated.
 There was no way to launch a consumer-facing voice application for Alexa that dealt with medically-sensitive information.

-{{< centerHeader >}}Takeaways{{< /centerHeader >}}

-{{< smallHeader >}}How did it all end?{{< /smallHeader >}}
-{{< prominentText >}}
-Amazon pulls the plug on consumer-facing medical voice apps just as we prepare for a soft launch{{< /prominentText >}}

 So how do you measure success on a long project like this—that never shipped?
 Because the product never shipped, we never had access to statistically significant data—like conversion rates, total prescriptions refilled over this channel, total time spent on the product, and qualitative reviews.
-But it was not entirely unsuccessful.
-Two key business outcomes included:
+As a self-respecting UX designer, I keenly felt the loss of this kind of data.

+But based on the original charge, we had some early pointers that both accessibility and time-on-task had improved.

+{{< statCard >}}
+## 400%
+Improvement in task-on-time compared to the IVR flow; time to refill could be as short as 30 seconds
+{{< /statCard >}}

+{{< wrappers/grid class="wider" >}}
+    {{< calloutBox title="Quote" >}}“Wow, how easy that would be!
+How easy is that! mean, if it works like that...
+God, yeah, please.”{{< /calloutBox >}}
+    {{< calloutBox title="Quote" >}}“1000 super easy...
+I do MyHealtheVet [the web/mobile interface] right now, where I do my prescriptions on the app.
+[But] I have a hard time seeing the screen.
+If I could talk to it, I'd talk to it, because I love to talk.”{{< /calloutBox >}}
+    {{< calloutBox title="Quote" >}}“That would be handy... in the sense that right now, I have to pull everything up on my computer.
+With this, I could be in any room of my house and pull it up. could be in my kitchen and be like, 'Ooh, am I going to run out of this?' and pull it up on my kitchen [Alexa], before I walk 3 rooms over and forget that I have to reorder my prescription.
+So yeah, having just that alone, because I take pills in different rooms depending on what time of the day it is, would be really handy.”{{< /calloutBox >}}
+{{< /wrappers/grid >}}

+And we had some success within the organizational environment, as well.

 * **Convincing skeptical stakeholders.** We managed to convince some very skeptical stakeholders that a natural-language, conversational interface—if executed well—would be valued by veterans, especially those with disabilities (e.g. low vision).
 The topline research reports and quotes from our interviews visibly excited these stakeholders, and excitement shouldn’t be discounted.
 Nor should the power of user research to be the most potent persuasion tool in product design.
 That research was what tipped the stakeholders toward buy-in.